tock/tock/doc/courses/rustconf/capsule.md

 hil::uart::UART::set_client(&usart::USART0, console);
 ```

+> ##### A brief aside on `console::WRITE_BUF`
+>
+> It's a little weird that Console's `new` method takes in a reference to
+> itself.
+This is an ergonomics tradeoff.
+The Console needs a mutable static
+> buffer to use internally, which the Console capsule declares.
+However writing
+> global statics is unsafe.
+To avoid the unsafe operation in the Console
+> capsule itself, we make it the responsibility of the instantiator to give the
+> Console a buffer to use, without burdening the instantiator with sizing the
+> buffer.

 You're going to use this capsule to output data from the 9DOF sensor,
 so it's a useful example to see how you instantiate and initialize capsules.